yourbuddyconner/An-Introduction-To-Applied-Bioinformatics/book/fundamentals/pairwise-alignment.md

 In this case, ``q1`` has a smaller distance to ``r1`` than it does to ``r2``, so ``q1`` is more similar to ``r1`` than ``r2``.
 But it's not always that simple.

-Here we've assuming that only *substitution events* have occurred, meaning the substitution of one DNA base with another.
-Let's define ``q2``, which is the same as ``q1`` except that a single base has been deleted at the beginning of the sequence, and a single base has been added at the end of the sequence.
-(Note: it's required that if we have a deletion we also have an insertion, because ``hamming`` is only defined for sequences of equal length.)
+Here we've assuming that only *substitution events* have occurred, meaning one DNA base was substituted for with another.
+Let's define ``q2``, which is the same as ``q1`` except that a single base has been deleted at the beginning of the sequence, and a single base has been inserted at the end of the sequence.

 ```python
 >>> q2 = DNA("TCCAGGTAAACGGTGACCAGGTACCAGTTGCGTTTGTTGTAGGAGACACGGGGACCCAT")
 >>> print(hamming(r1, q2))
 ```

 This change had a big effect on the distance between the two sequences.
-If this is a protein coding sequence, maybe that's reasonable, but given what we know about how biological sequences evolve this doesn't seem biologically justified.
-In this case, it seems that an insertion or deletion (i.e., an **indel**) event has shifted one sequence relative to the other, which resulted in many of the bases "downstream" of the indel being different.
+In this case, the deletion event at the beginning of ``q2`` has shifted that sequence relative to ``r1``, which resulted in many of the bases "downstream" of the deleted base being different.
+However the sequences do still seem fairly similar, so perhaps this relatively large distance isn't biologically justified.

-What we'd really want to do is have a way to indicate that an indel seems to have occurred in ``q2``.
+What we'd really want to do is have a way to indicate that a deletion seems to have occurred in ``q2``.
 Let's define ``q3``, where we use a ``-`` character to indicate a deletion with respect to ``r1``.
 This results in what seems like a more reasonable distance between the two sequences:

 ```python
 >>> q3 = DNA("-TCCAGGTAAACGGTGACCAGGTACCAGTTGCGTTTGTTGTAGGAGACACGGGGACCCA")
 >>> print(hamming(r1, q3))
 ```

 What we've done here is create a pairwise alignment of ``r1`` and ``q3``.
+In other words, we've **aligned** the positions that minimize the similarity of the two sequences, using the ``-`` to fill in spaces where one character is missing with respect to the other sequence.
+We refer to ``-`` characters in aligned sequences as **gap characters**, or gaps.

-In other words, we've **aligned** the positions that we hypothesize were derived from the same position in some ancestral sequence.
-The *alignment* is clear if we print these two sequence out one on top of the other:
+The *alignment* is of these two sequences is clear if we print them  out, one on top of the other:

 ```python
 >>> print(r1)
 >>> print(q3)
 ```

 Scanning through these two sequences, we can see that they are largely identical, with the exception of one ``-`` character, and about 25% *substitutions* of one base for another.

-We refer to ``-`` characters in aligned sequences as **gaps**.
+When working with a pair of sequences, when we see a gap we generally won't know whether a deletion occurred in one sequence, or an insertion occurred in the other.
+For that reason, you will often see the term *indel* used to refer to these events, indicating that either an insertion or a deletion occurred.

-## The problem <link src='e63a4f'/>
+## What is a sequence alignment? <link src='e63a4f'/>

+Let's take a minute to think about what a biological sequence alignment actually is.

 The problem of **pairwise sequence alignment** is, **given two sequences, generate a hypothesis about which bases were derived from a common ancestor**.
 In other words, we align them to one another inserting gaps as necessary, in a way that maximizes their similarity.